manuelarte/gowasp/README.md

 ### 🏠 Welcome Page

-After you log in or create an account, you are redirected to the [welcome][welcome] page.
+After logging in or creating an account, you’ll be redirected to the [welcome page][welcome].
-In this page you can see an intro blog, and also links to the latest posts.
+This page displays an introductory blog post along with links to the latest entries.
-Let's click on one of the latest posts.
+Click on one of the recent posts to continue exploring.

 ### 📝 Post Page

-Clicking on a post takes you to its details page, where you can read the post, view comments, and submit your own comment.
+Clicking a post takes you to its detail page, where you can read the content, view existing comments, and submit your own.

 > [!NOTE]
 > Try to submit a comment like:
 > *Very nice post!*

-After this small guide, let's now try to hack this application.
+Now that you've explored the basic functionality, it is time to dive into the fun part: *hacking the application*.

 ## ☣️ Vulnerabilities